Let's Have Fun with LeetCode

 O(n2)

-time complexity?As the first problem on LeetCode, this problem is quite classic.
+time complexity?This is a classic first problem on LeetCode.
 Let's try to solve it.

-The simplest approach is brute-force.
-Use nested for loops, with the outer loop fixing the first number and the inner loop finding another number to see if their sum equals the target value.
+The simplest way is brute-force.
+Use nested for loops: fix the first number with the outer loop, and use the inner loop to find another number.
+Check if their sum equals the target.

 class Solution {